Mallorca: from sea to summit

 Pollença is a charming town known for its narrow streets, historic buildings, and vibrant town square.
 Start your visit by climbing the Calvari Steps, which lead up to a small chapel with panoramic views of the town and surrounding countryside.

 Perched high on the cliffs above Pollença Bay, the Albercutx Watchtower is a 16th-century lookout once used to spot pirate ships along the coast.
 These days, it’s better known for its incredible panoramic views of the Formentor Peninsula, Pollença Bay, and the surrounding mountains.
 The walk up to the tower from the nearby parking area is short and scenic.
 Getting inside the tower involves climbing a set of old metal steps, some of which are rusted, narrow, and partially missing.
 It’s definitely not for the faint of heart, so use caution if you decide to climb up.
+That said, the 360° views at the top are absolutely worth it!

 Just a few kilometers from Pollença, Platja de Muro is one of Mallorca’s most beautiful beaches.
 Its long stretch of fine white sand and shallow turquoise waters make it perfect for families and anyone looking to relax.
 We were visiting in December so it was empty but we could imagine that during the summer there would still be enough space as it's about 6km long.
 There are plenty of beach bars and restaurants nearby, but we packed our own sandwiches and snacks from the local market in Valldemossa and enjoyed a quiet, picnic-style lunch right on the sand.